qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: point]
-  Input point vector layer
+  Input point vector layer.

-``Azimuth (degrees from North)`` [number |dataDefined|] Angle (in degrees) as the middle value of the wedge
+``Azimuth (degrees from North)`` [number |dataDefined|] Angle (in degrees) as the middle value of the wedge.

 ``Wedge width (in degrees)`` [number |dataDefined|] Width (in degrees) of the buffer.
 The wedge will extend to half of the angular